 If you’re an Idaho resident who has suffered a bone fracture, you may be entitled to money damages for the medical bills, pain and suffering, and lost wages that you’ve incurred based on your injuries.
-Find out if you may be entitled to compensation through a personal injury lawsuit by contacting the seasoned Boise personal injury lawyers at Pedersen & Whitehead for a consultation on your case.
+Find out if you may be entitled to compensation through a personal injury lawsuit by contacting a seasoned Boise broken bone lawyer at Pedersen Whitehead & Hanby for a consultation on your case.

 Types of fracture injuries

 Bones are rigid, but they are capable of bending to some extent when under pressure, and they only break in a healthy adult in response to a very strong impact.
 In other words, only serious accidents that are especially traumatic cause a bone to break.
 Common types of fracture injuries include:

 - Broken ribs: These injuries can often result from car accidents, when a driver’s ribs are thrown into the steering wheel.
 Fractured ribs can be painful and difficult to heal, since they cannot be put in a cast.